Beth Uzwiak, PhD

-Beth maintains a studio practice in Philadelphia and a blog about art, activism and anthropology with her long-term collaborator Laurian Bowles.
-Recently, they were awarded a Leeway Art and Change grant in support of their ongoing public archive work in Philadelphia.
-She is a painter, printer and book-maker and has exhibited art in numerous places including Philadelphia Museum of Art, Pyramid Atlantic Art Center, Delaware Center for Contemporary Arts, Abecedarian Gallery, Fox Gallery, the Athenaeum of Philadelphia and Woman Made Gallery.
+I maintain an art practice in Philadelphia and a blog about visual anthropology with my long-term collaborator Laurian Bowles.
+Recently, we were awarded a Leeway Art and Change grant in support of our ongoing public archive work about cross-racial, feminist social movements.
+I am a painter, printer, paper-maker and book-maker and have exhibited art in numerous places including Philadelphia Museum of Art, Pyramid Atlantic Art Center, Delaware Center for Contemporary Arts, Abecedarian Gallery, Fox Gallery, the Athenaeum of Philadelphia and Woman Made Gallery.

-A former Woodrow Wilson fellow, Beth earned a PhD in cultural anthropology from Temple University with a dissertation that examined the use of new media in global Indigenous human rights movements.
-Other past projects include researching ways that women survivors of violence negotiate social welfare systems, and the gendered impact of health reform in Belize, Central America.
-Beth has held full-time faculty appointments at American University and Bryn Mawr College.
+A former Woodrow Wilson fellow, I earned a PhD in cultural anthropology from Temple University with a dissertation that examined the relationship between Indigenous human rights movements and gender violence within the context of neoliberal development.
+Other past projects include researching ways that women survivors of violence negotiate social welfare systems, and the gendered and racialized impacts of health reform in Belize, Central America.

 Recent publications include an analysis of health disparities in western Belize in Medical Anthropology Quarterly, a reflection of how ethnography can best contribute to large-scaled socially engaged art projects in Anthropology Now and an exploration of Zoe Strauss’s photography and the relationships between violence, affect and exhibition practices in Photography and Culture.
 I have held full-time faculty appointments at American University and Bryn Mawr College and have also taught courses at Temple University, Tyler School of Art and Moore College of Art and Design.